 Using this process for vehicle stops provides a self-disciplined pattern.
-That is, it ensures that officers always handle contacts in a consistent manner, regardless of distractions.
+That is, it ensures that peace officers always handle contacts in a consistent manner, regardless of distractions.

-Action Officers should Greeting greet the person respectfully. allow the situation to begin positively Officer and department identification clearly identify themselves and their departments. establish a command presence. personalize the contact.
-Explain the reason for the stop • provide motivation for the person to listen to the officer.
-Request driver's license, registration, and proof of insurance ask for the person's license.allow adequate time for the person to comply.
-NOTE: If the person fails to comply, officer should take further steps to gain voluntary compliance identified earlier in this chapter.
+Action Peace officers should Greeting greet the person respectfully.allow the situation to begin positively Peace officer and department identification clearly identify themselves and their departments. establish a command presence. personalize the contact.
+Explain the reason for the stop • provide motivation for the person to listen to the peace officer.
+Justification for actions • provide the person with an opportunity to give a justifiable reason.
+Request driver's license, registration, and proof of insurance ask for the person's license. allow adequate time for the person to comply.
+NOTE: If the person fails to comply, peace officer should take further steps to gain voluntary compliance identified earlier in this chapter.